xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 ```

-So, in addition to the platform specific checks with the -p option, we will run the extra checks as well for docker and xr-compose as we prepare the host machine.
+So, in addition to the platform specific checks with the -p option, we will run the extra checks for docker and xr-compose as we prepare the host machine.

 ### Running the Host-Check Script